Copy and paste the below script into your own website or blog to embed this book.

 Along the way, she discovers the warm fellowship of other mushroom obsessives, and finds that giving her full attention to the natural world transforms her, opening a way for her to survive Eiolf’s death, to see herself anew, and to reengage with life.

-Advance praise for The Way Through The Woods
+Praise for The Way Through the Woods

 “In her search for new meaning in life after the death of her husband, Long Litt Woon undertook the study of mushrooms.
 What she found in the woods, and expresses with such tender joy in this heartfelt memoir, was nothing less than salvation.”—Eugenia Bone, author of Mycophilia and Microbia

 Under the Cover